oneapi-src/computational-fluid-dynamics/README.md

 The dataset can be found [here](https://drive.google.com/file/d/0BzsbU65NgrSuZDBMOW93OWpsMHM/view?resourcekey=0-dEi3hquqjssyK9x-skNL-w).

-The dataset is a tfrecords file (a Tensorflow data format) consisting of 3001 images of random geometric shapes and the profile of a fluid flowing around it.
+The dataset is a tfrecords file (a TensorFlow data format) consisting of 3001 images of random geometric shapes and the profile of a fluid flowing around it.
 The images include "boundary" of the shape which represents the features and a 2D velocity (Vx, Vy) vector which is the label.
-Fore more context, the velocity vector for training was calculated using Mechsys software.
+For more context, the velocity vector for training was calculated using Mechsys software.
 Validating the ground truth is outside the scope of this reference solution and the data is used as is for our experiments.

 ### **Neural Network (NN) Architecture**
 We will use a U-net based architecture - a convolutional neural network originally developed for [biomedical image segmentation](https://arxiv.org/pdf/1505.04597.pdf).
 The advantage of using such an architecture is that it can work with fewer training images but still yield precise results.
 It consists of a number of downsampling layers, a bridging layer followed  by a number of upsampling layers.
 This approach was also used in the source repo and more details are published [here](https://arxiv.org/pdf/1710.10352.pdf).